lukas-vlcek/index_time_date/README.md

 We assume empty cluster running on `http://localhost:9200` (tested with Elasticsearch `1.7.2`, `2.3.5`, `2.4.0`):

+	export PROJECT_HOME=index_time_date
-	git clone https://github.com/lukas-vlcek/index_time_date.git index_time_date
+	git clone https://github.com/lukas-vlcek/index_time_date.git ${PROJECT_HOME}
-	cd index_time_date
+	cd ${PROJECT_HOME}
 	setup.sh

 ### What is going on behind the scene

-When the `setup.sh` script is run, it removes all data from testing index, add index template, and index seed data into testing index in ES cluster.
+When the [`setup.sh`](setup.sh) script is run, it removes all data from testing index, add index template, and index seed data into testing index in ES cluster.

-The documents that were indexed look like the following example:
+Number of indexed documents and their content is determined by [`array.sh`](array.sh) script.
+For each array value in this script a new document is created and indexed.

 ````
+# E.g. value "2014-01-17T15:57:22.123456Z" yields document:
 {
   "date":  "2014-01-17T15:57:22.123456Z",
   "date1": "2014-01-17T15:57:22.123456Z",